 Recipe Overview

-Why you’ll love it: With only six ingredients, they are easy to whip up.
+Why you’ll love it: Everyone in your family will love these buttery peppermint shortbread cookies.
+With only six ingredients, these slice and bake cookies are easy to whip up.

 Equipment you’ll need: mixer, baking sheet, parchment paper